PythonPioneers/GroupProject/README.md

 ## Background/Problem Statement:
 - Technical errors or user mistakes can lead to reviews not matching the ratings given on a product/service.
 - Sentimental analysis model can be time consuming to build, and getting proper dataset to train the model can be challenging.
-- We also notice a general skewing trend in the positive versus negative or neutral reviews so the get a balanced learning is another challenge.
+- We also notice a general skewing trend in the positive versus negative or neutral reviews so to get a balanced learning is another challenge.
 - It would be useful to have a ready-to-use application that employs a model which has been trained and evaluated at relatively high performance score, to obtain instant sentimental feedback on the given review.
-Based on this it can open door to developing higher capacity application to batch-process reviews.
+Based on this it can open door to developing higher capacity application to batch-process reviews and more.

 ## System requirements and Usage
 ### Pre-requisites